 It would be misleading to say that all soft skills are equally important.
 In fact, the type of soft skills a salesman requires would be different from those required by the Founder of an Educational Institute.
 So, Soft Skills training needs would differ for person to person, depending on the nature of your job and how it can enhance your productivity.

-How does one, however, decide which type of soft skills to work on?
+How does one, however, decide which type of soft skills to work on or Simply his Soft Skills training need?
 Here are a few ways of finding out.

 Identify the skills your employees lack